 The lynx chuckled and picked up her own cup.
 She took a sip and then glanced up at him.
 "Did I make your coffee okay?
 It's all I could find in here."

 Merlin smiled and lifted his cup.
 "Smells and tastes great, Miss Sparks.
 After you and Sam finish your shopping spree today, I'll be glad to have more than just coffee in here.
 Normally, for breakfast, we would go up to the street to this little diner we know…"

 Ivy's expression fell and she suddenly looked tired.
 Merlin set his cup down and sighed.
 "I'm sorry," he said.
 "It appears I am deficient of consideration this morning."

 Ivy nodded and heaved a heavy sigh of her own.
 "I'll get over it," she muttered.
 "Despite how tired I was last night after my shower, I couldn't go to sleep right way.
 I kept thinking of poor Thom.
 His girlfriend isn't going to take his death very well."

-Merlin curled his bushy tail around his nether regions and then moved out from behind the counter to sit down at the table beside her.
+Merlin curled his bushy tail around his nether regions before he moved out from behind the counter to sit down at the table beside her.
 He put a hand on top of hers and patted it gently.
 "I'm sorry for your loss," he said quietly.
 "I'm sorry I mentioned it."